And Those We've Left Behind: Reviews

 The performances of Stephen Root (pictured) and his wife Romy Rosemont were praised by critics.

 The A.V.
 Club writer Noel Murray graded the episode with an A, calling it "an at once tense and moving episode of Fringe."
 Writing for Entertainment Weekly, Jeff Jensen believed the episode was "high grade Fringe, in my opinion, heartfelt and heady, a fraternal twin to the season 2 classic 'White Tulip.'"
 Jensen in particular highlighted the scene involving Peter's time-jumps while the Fringe team is investigating train tracks, comparing it to the experiences of main character Billy Pilgrim in the novel Slaughterhouse Five.
 He explained, "The storytelling, editing, and acting worked together marvelously to create a clever, clear, and funny passage.
 Kudos to Joshua Jackson for recognizing and nailing the wry comedy of it all."

 Fearnet writer Alyse Wax also lauded "And Those We've Left Behind", explaining that "once you get past all the hardcore theoretical physics, this is a great episode.
 It's a pretty emotional episode but not in a sappy way."
-IGN's Ramsey Isler was pleased with Joshua Jackson's return, but criticized the writers for once again producing the 'mad scientist whose best intentions to save a loved one have dramatic consequences' trope.... each time the series does it we get diminishing returns."
+IGNs Ramsey Isler was pleased with Joshua Jackson's return, but criticized the writers for once again producing the 'mad scientist whose best intentions to save a loved one have dramatic consequences' trope.... each time the series does it we get diminishing returns."
 Murray, Jensen, and Hitfix reviewer Ryan McGee also noted references to the science fiction drama series Lost, including the use of the name Faraday as well as the mention of constants and the Red Sox winning the 2007 World Series.
 Critics praised the performances of guest stars Stephen Root and Romy Rosemont.

 Jeff Jensen of Entertainment Weekly named "And Those We've Left Behind" the tenth best episode of the series, calling it "an episode worthy of one of Fringes key inspirations, The Twilight Zone, with exceptional guest players taking center stage in a clever, wise, emotionally rich story in which an electrical engineer fought an unwinnable battle to gain more time with his beloved, Alzheimer's-affected genius wife via time travel tech.
 The couple was well-played by real life husband-and-wife Stephen Root and Romy Rosemont."
 In a similar 2013 list, Den of Geek ranked the episode as the fourth best episode of the entire series.